-2.9 As indicated last year, we propose to maintain our current factors into Gas Year 22/23.
-These factors continue to meet the requirements of the TAR NC (see paragraph 1.5).
+- 5.1 We propose to maintain our current factors into Gas Year 24/25.
+These factors continue to meet the requirements of the TAR NC (see paragraph 1.5). - 5.2 We invite respondents to express a view on our proposal and any aspect of this paper.
+Details on how to respond to this consultation are set out in Chapter 1.